hannie0615/AI-Study/ML/머신러닝_Missing_Valuse_Imputation.md

 ## Missing Data

 1. missing completely at random (MCAR)
+   * missing occurs entirely at random
 2. missing at random (MAR)
+   * missing depends only on the observed variables
 3. not missing at random (NMAR)
+   * missing depends on both observed variables and the unobserved variables